Portfolio optimization in a default model under full/partial information: The partial information case

-We now consider an agent in this market who can observe neither the Brownian motion $(W_t)$ nor the drift $(\mu_t)$ and the process $(\lambda_t)$, but only the asset price process $(S_t)$ and the default times $(\tau_i)_{1\leq i\leq p}$.
-We shall denote by $\G=\{\Gc_t,0\leq t \leq T\}$ the $\P$-filtration augmented by the price process $(S_t)$ and the default process $(N_t)$.
+We now consider an agent in this market who can observe neither the Brownian motion $W$ nor the drift $\mu$ and the process $\lambda$, but only the asset price process $S$ and the default time $\tau$.
+We shall denote by $\G=\{\Gc_t,0\leq t \leq T\}$ the $\P$-filtration augmented by the price process $S$ and the default process $N$.
 The trading strategies are defined as in Section \ref{modele}, but we add the condition that they are $\G$-predictable.
-We now want to solve the problem of maximization of expected utility from terminal wealth for logarithmic, power and exponential utility functions.
+We now want to solve the problem of maximization of expected utility from terminal wealth.
 It is not possible to use directly the results of the full information case because we do not know the Brownian motion, the drift and the compensator.
-Moreover there exists no martingale representation theorem for the $\G$-martingale.
-Thus before to study the problem of maximization, we begin by an operation of filtering as in Pham and Quenez (2001).
+As in \cite{phaque01}, we begin by an operation of filtering.